amorriscode/leetcode/medium/3-longest-substring/README.md

 - I need to think harder about edge cases, especially on Mediums/Hards
 - From a workflow perspective, keeping all edge cases helps when running my code over again
 - Using a set was a far more optimal solution (`2.js`)
+- Both `1.js` and `2.js` use a "sliding window" approach but the set is much better

 ## Solutions